zirlman/SemanticSearch/ChromeExtension/README.md

 🔹Info
 ---
-This project creates a Chrome extension, enabling users to semantically search within a web page content.
+This project creates a Chrome extension, enabling users to semantically search web page content.
 The extension uses pretrained models from <a href="https://huggingface.co/transformers/" target="_blank">🤗 Transformers</a> library

 To build the extension use these commands: